Qatar flag Qatar: Economic and Political Overview

 Legislative Power

-Qatar’s legal system is a mix of civil law and Islamic law (sharia).
-The Advisory Council (or Majlis al-Shura) can draft and approve laws, but the final say is in the hands of the Emir.
-The Council has 45 members, 30 of whom are elected by direct, general secret ballot, while 15 are appointed by the Emir.
-The Council of Ministers can also propose draft laws and decrees to the Advisory Council.
+Qatar’s legal system combines civil law with Islamic law (Sharia), which is the main source of legislation.
+The Advisory Council (Majlis al-Shura) has the authority to draft and approve laws, but the Emir has the final say on all legislation.
+Until 2024, the Council consisted of 45 members, with 30 elected by direct, general secret ballot and 15 appointed by the Emir.
+However, following a constitutional referendum in late 2024, all Council members are now appointed by the Emir.
+The Council of Ministers can also propose draft laws and decrees for review by the Advisory Council.
+Sharia law is applied in areas such as family law, inheritance, and certain criminal cases.

 Return to top